jni/git-tutorial/main.md

 # References

-[1] http://git-scm.com/ The Git homepage.
+[^git]: http://git-scm.com/ The Git homepage.
 A plethora of resources.

-[2] http://git-scm.com/book The Git book.
+[^gitbook]: http://git-scm.com/book The Git book.
 Your starting point for all git
     knowledge.

+[^hash]: http//alblue.bandlem.com/2011/08/git-tip-of-week-objects.html A technical
+    description of git hashing.